lindleyw/simutrans-pak-tools/README.md

 * Player color gradation to correspond to range containing mapcolor 70 (i.e., 64..71) and

 * Alternate player-color gradation to mapcolor 25 (i.e., 24..31).

+When converting to player or alternate gradients, an offset level may be specified.
+A component thus would have the form:

+    [HUE][+TOLERANCE]-[p|a][L offset_level]

+For example,

+    ./alter_hue -i INFILE -o OUTFILE 188+5pL30

+would convert hue 188, with tolerance of 5, to player gradient, using an offset level of 30.
+This would have the effect of darkening the output by about 20% compared to the standard transformation.

 Note that Hue is specified in the HSV system.
 If your modifications seemingly have no effect, please verify that your graphic editing